Allen050329/myturnip-CI/README.md

 ### How to build locally?
 - Clone this repo;
 - You must be in a linux environment;
-- Edit .pc files to match path
+- Move ./depend/deps to /opt/deps
 - Open terminal and navigate to the directory of script and run this command ```bash turnip_builder.sh```
 - You can edit **turnip_builder.sh** to add a break or skip some steps, this is also a good way when you want to try something that is not merged in to mesa repository.